exonum/exonum-time/MANUAL.md

 ## Testing

-To verify the correct work of the service, you need to make sure that transactions are created after the commit of block and the time value, which is stored in the blockchain, is update.
+To verify the correct work of the service, you need to make sure that transactions are created after the block commit and the time value, which is stored in the blockchain, is updated.
-Fot this you can use public and private service API.
+For this you can use public and private service API.

-For testing the service is used ['exonum-testkit'][exonum-testkit].
+For testing the service ['exonum-testkit'][exonum-testkit] is used.

 ```rust
 extern crate exonum;